BLSQ/full-stack-assignment/README.md

 In terms of technical constraints :

-- [ ] The whole codebase should be contained in a single repository
+- [ ] The whole codebase should be contained in a single repository, which should be a fork of this repository
 - [ ] The end result should be a single-page application
-- [ ] `React` should be used for the frontend, and `Python` for the backend (ideally Django)
+- [ ] `React` should be used for the frontend, either with `create-react-app` or `nextjs`
+- [ ] `Python` should be used for the backend (ideally with `Django` but `Flask` or `FastAPI` are ok too)
 - [ ] The application state should be stored in a `PostgreSQL` or `MySQL` database
 - [ ] The frontend and the backend should communicate using an API
-- [ ] No advanced graphic design is needed, but there should be a decent UX with a few well-thought CSS rules
+- [ ] The app is styled with a few CSS rules, and should have a simple, usable UX (no time for fancy design stuff)
 - [ ] There should be a small `README.md` file with the instructions needed to run the code locally

 **Please note that this shouldn't be a multi-user application**.
 It does not need any kind of user management.

-### Nice-to-have :
+### Nice-to-have (if you have the time)

 In terms of features :

 - [ ] Users could be able to delete a release
-- [ ] Users could benefit from a responsive
+- [ ] Users could benefit from a responsive interface

 Regarding the tech :

 - [ ] The frontend and backend could use `GraphQL` as the API layer
-- [ ] The backend can be easily run with `Docker` (`Dockerfile` + `docker-compose.yaml`)
+- [ ] The backend could be easily run locally with `Docker` (`Dockerfile` + `docker-compose.yaml`)
-- [ ] The codebase contain a couple of automated tests
+- [ ] The codebase could contain a couple of automated tests

 ## Where to start :

 1. Fork this repository
-2. Write the project code (3-4 hours)
+1. Write the project code (3-4 hours)
+1. Commit & push your code every now and then - we expect to see a reasonable amount of commits
-3. Update this `README.md` file with installation instructions (see "Running the code" above)
+1. Update this `README.md` file with installation instructions (see "Running the code" above)
-4. That's it - we'll review your work together once you are done
+1. That's it - we'll review your work together once you are done